How can I age healthily?

 - stem cell depletion

-These parameters are interconnected with each other, as well as with the general health of the person, which includes the maintenance of the body’s homeostasis and the appropriate response to stress.
+These parameters are interconnected with each other, as well as with a person’s overall health, which includes maintaining the body’s homeostasis and responding appropriately to stress.

-Among all these characteristics, telomere shortening has become in recent years one of the most useful biomarkers to determine the state of cellular aging.
+Among all these characteristics, telomere shortening has emerged in recent years as one of the most useful biomarkers for determining the state of cellular aging.

 What are telomeres?

-Telomeres are sequences of repetitive DNA that are located at the ends of chromosomes.
+Telomeres are repetitive DNA sequences located at the ends of chromosomes.
 Chromosomes are the structures that contain all of our DNA.
-They would become our instruction books that contain the more than 20,000 genes that the human genome has.
-It is evident that this information is something very valuable for the cell, so it has to be properly protected.
+They are like our instruction books, containing the more than 20,000 genes in the human genome.
+It’s clear that this information is very valuable to the cell, so it must be properly protected.
 The way the cell protects this information is through telomeres.
-To understand it, this protection would be something similar to the function played by the ends of a shoe lace, they are there to prevent the lace from fraying.
-However, with each cell division the chromosome loses a bit of this protection.
-This is how telomeres shorten as cells divide and, therefore, as we age.
-When the telomeres are too short to be able to go through another round of cell division without jeopardizing the integrity of the rest of the chromosome, the cell dies.
-In this way, telomere length has become one of the most obvious markers to evaluate the degree of aging of our cells.
+To understand this, this protection is similar to the function of the tips of a shoelace; they are there to prevent the lace from fraying.
+However, with each cell division, the chromosome loses a piece of this protection.
+This is how telomeres shorten as cells divide and, consequently, as we age .
+When telomeres are too short to undergo another round of cell division without endangering the integrity of the rest of the chromosome, the cell dies.
+Thus, telomere length has become one of the most obvious markers for assessing the degree of aging of our cells.

 How can I measure my biological age?

-With the AboutMe Biological Agestudy, we can analyze the average length of your telomeres, which provides you with valuable information about your level of cellular aging.
-More than the absolute value of telomere length, what is important for our health is the rate of loss of this length.
-In this way, by taking the test regularly we will know if you age faster than what is considered average for your age, or if otherwise you enjoy a good aging rate..
-Having this knowledge allows you to draw up a personalized anti-aging action plan to slow down the rate of shortening of your telomeres and, therefore, your rate of aging, as well as promote a healthy lifestyle..
+With the AboutMe Biological Age study, we can analyze your average telomere length, which provides you with valuable information about your level of cellular aging.
+More than the absolute value of telomere length, what’s important for our health is the rate of telomere loss.
+By taking the test regularly, we’ll know if you’re aging faster than the average for your age, or if you’re aging at a healthy rate. .
+Having this knowledge allows you to draw up a personalized anti-aging action plan to slow down the rate of telomere shortening and, therefore, your rate of aging, as well as promote a healthy lifestyle..
 Our team of experts will guide you and provide recommendations based on anti-aging science.
-Additionally, our other preventive medicine tests provide additional tools for healthy aging.
-We understand that it is not just about prolonging life, but about living in optimal conditions.
-For example, through our AboutMe Nutrigenetic test, we explore the relationship between diet and genetics, which will allow you to adapt your diet according to your specific needs.
+In addition, our other preventive medicine tests provide additional tools for healthy aging.
+We understand that it’s not just about prolonging your life, but also about living in optimal conditions.
+For example, through our AboutMe Nutrigenetic Test, we explore the relationship between diet and genetics, allowing you to tailor your diet to your specific needs.

-Our team of professionals believes in the power of information to make informed decisions about your health.
-We not only help you live longer, but live with vitality and fullness.
+Our team of professionals believes in the power of information to help you make informed decisions about your health.
+We don’t just help you live longer, but also with vitality and fulfillment.
 Harness the potential of science and discover how you can age healthily and actively.
 Make an appointment with our expert anti-aging professionals.

-Know the difference between your chronological and biological age, check if the length of your telomeres is normal for your age, and benefit from the nutritional supplementation guidelines that we offer to reverse your rate of telomere shortening.
+Learn the difference between your chronological and biological age, check if your telomere length is normal for your age, and benefit from the nutritional supplement guidelines we offer to reverse your rate of telomere shortening.